freeCodeCamp/freeCodeCamp/client/src/pages/learn/responsive-web-design/learn-typography-by-building-a-nutrition-label/index.md

 ---
-title: Introduction to the CSS Nutrition Label
+title: Introduction to the Learn Typography By Building A Nutrition Label
-block: css-nutrition-label
+block: learn-typography-by-building-a-nutrition-label
 superBlock: Responsive Web Design
 isBeta: true
 ---

-## Introduction to the CSS Nutrition Label
+## Introduction to the Learn Typography By Building A Nutrition Label

 This is a test for the new project-based curriculum.